1samzi/runtrackerapp/README.md

 RunTracker is a backend-focused portfolio project for tracking running activity through a Spring Boot REST API and a Discord bot client.
 The project demonstrates practical API design, secure configuration, database integration, bot-to-API authentication, and user-facing command flows.

-## Why this project is portfolio-ready

-This app is designed to show skills that matter in backend and full-stack-adjacent roles:

 - **REST API design:** user and run resources, filtering, pagination, partial updates, batch-style operations, and stats endpoints.
 - **Discord integration:** a Node.js bot lets users register, link accounts, log runs, and view stats without leaving Discord.